ADA-research/BaB_DynTerm/README.md

 If you want to run your own experiments using the presented approach, you can add your own configuration in `experiments/running_time_prediction/config.py` and then run the respective experiment by calling `run_running_time_regression_experiments_from_config` or `run_timeout_classification_experiments_from_config` respectively.
-Analogously, algorithm selection experiment configurations and run scripts can be found in the `experiments/algorithm_selection` folder.

 The different possibilities for adjusting the experiments will now be explained in more detail:

 ### Running Time Regression